Skip to main content

 RCEP (2007).
 The Urban Environment.
 Royal Commission on Environmental Pollution (PDF-6350K).
 Stationery Office, Norwich.

 Urban Greenspaces Task Force (2002).
-Green Spaces: Better Places (PDF-1450K).
+Green Spaces: Better Places.
 Department for Transport, Local Government and the Regions, London.

 Urban Parks Forum (2001).
 Public Park Assessment: a survey of local authority owned parks, focusing on parks of historic interest.
 Urban Parks Forum (now GreenSpace) London.